yodrew/yodrew.github.io/_pages/other/nothing.md

 This is good news because it means we are not facing unstoppable forces, such as strangely intransigent Muslims, empty oil wells, rising temperatures and ocean levels locked into positive feedback loops.
 We are facing a tiny cabal of highly disciplined masterminds whose fragile chance of success depends on a stable and near universal state of fear among Earth's people.
 This is so delicate a condition that even one person who merely begins to see through her fears disrupts the cabal's apple cart.

 How is fear seen through?
 By the only means any culture has found to address any persistent, debilitating emotion at its root and unearth a real foundation for living: spiritual practice, namely, self-observation and self-remembrance (ie, contemplation and meditation, fasting and prayer, etc).
 Thus, in addition to being the vehicle of spiritual liberation, spiritual practice is the most powerful activity of political liberation one can engage in.
-[EDIT: I believe the opposite now.
-See [my book](/).]
+[EDIT: I now believe that spiritual practice is itself part of the control system we live in.
+See [not](/psychology#not).]

 One may learn this for herself by applying the following propositions as hypotheses: